 William could not feel his hands.

-The children were not healed.
-Any honest eye could see that.
-Their legs trembled violently.
-Thomas and the therapist were half a second from catching them if needed.
+No one honest could have mistaken the moment for a cure.
+The twins’ legs trembled violently.
+Thomas and the therapist were half a second away from catching them if they collapsed.

-But for the first time since the crash, Liam and Ava were not standing because a machine or a therapist ordered them to.
+But for the first time since the crash, Liam and Ava were not standing because a machine demanded it or a specialist had set a target.

-They were standing because they wanted to reach one another.
+They were standing because they wanted to reach each other.

-Then the room erupted—not in party laughter, but in the stunned, frightened noise people make when they realize they have just witnessed something they do not fully understand.
+The room erupted — not in laughter, not in celebration exactly, but in the stunned, frightened noise people make when they realize they have witnessed something they do not know how to name.

 William stared at Lucas.